ahmedlrashed/COVID-Retrospective-EDA/README.md

 ### Overview

 Governments across the globe took different measures to handle the Covid-19 pandemic in 2020.
-Countries implemented various restrictive measures to prevent the transmission of the virus and reduce the impact of the outbreak.
-Looking back at the data helps us evaluate which government intervention policies were effective.
+Countries implemented various restrictive measures to prevent the transmission of the virus and to reduce the impact of the outbreak.
+Looking back at this data can help us evaluate which government intervention policies were effective.
 In this way, we can learn from our past and support best practices and policies in the future.

 ### Analysis

 In this EDA, we will answer the following questions:-
-* Which countries had the highest infection rates?
+* Which countries had the highest infection rates per capita?
+* Which countries had the highest death rates per capita?
-* Which countries had the highest death rates and/or death counts?
+* Which countries had the highest total death counts?
 * Which countries had the highest vaccination rates?

 From preliminary data inspection, we discovered that the countries with hightest infection per Capita were as follows: